 The most important part of communication is listening.
 If you end up yelling and feeling like you need to “win” the argument, your relationship has already lost.

-A simple conversation can devolve into an argument if one partner feels like they’re not being heard.
-You are your partner’s number one fan, and making an effort to actively demonstrate that you are is one of the best ways to avoid arguments with your husband or wife.
+A conversation can devolve into an argument if one partner feels like they’re not being heard.
+You are your partner’s number one fan, and making an effort to actively demonstrate that you are is one of the best ways to avoid arguments with your partner.

 Another reason “I statements” are useful is that they get to the core of the problem.
 To avoid arguments in relationships, you need to stop rehashing the same small fights and think about the bigger issue.
 Rather than getting stuck on a single event, like “You never do the dishes,” using an “I statement” forces you to think about why it upsets you.
 It tells your partner what the real problem is: “I feel unappreciated” or “I feel our relationship is unequal” are statements about bigger issues.
 This allows the conflict to become an opportunity to reach an understanding and creates a new level of trust and intimacy.

-It seems so simple.
 Listening makes up about 45% of the time we spend communicating – but sometimes we aren’t very good at it, especially with our partners.
 When you come home after a long day at work, you’ve probably already spent a huge amount of time listening.
 Or perhaps you’ve spent all day thinking of important things to tell your partner – and you don’t leave room to hear what they have to say.
-Learn to listen and you’ll learn how to avoid arguments.
+Use the power of deep listening and you’ll learn how to avoid arguments in a relationship:

 Turn off the TV or podcast, step away from your phone and focus on your partner.